pinojs/pino/docs/help.md

 const log = require('pino')();
 ```

-You should only have to configure custom transports if you have broader logging
+You should only have to configure custom transports or other settings
-requirements.
+if you have broader logging requirements.